zeeros/openvas-lab/README.md

 ![img](./img/dashboard.jpg)

 The first thing we can do is scheduling a network scan to find out who is connected to the network.
-From the top menu, go to `Scans > Tasks` and move the cursor to the magic wand icon (🪄), select `Advanced Task Wizard`.
+From the top menu, go to `Scans > Tasks` and move the cursor to the magic wand icon, select `Advanced Task Wizard`.

 ![img](./img/advanced_wizard.jpg)